 A verdict of the Zurich Labor Court dated November 11, 2024, has caused a stir: The well-known journalist Anuschka Roshani sued TX Group, among other things the publisher of the Tages-Anzeiger and the "Magazin", and demanded the revocation of her termination.
 The Zurich Labor Court (partially) gave her the right and revoked the termination.
 The plaintiff's requests for a declaration were not granted, and the requests for satisfaction and compensation were dismissed.

-The verdict, although not yet published, was publicly controversially discussed and directed the public focus to a law that the media rarely report on: the Gender Equality Act (GEA), from which Roshani mainly derives her claims.
-For example, the NZZ reported that Roshani, based on the (not yet final) verdict, was entitled to "at least 33 monthly salaries" which was particularly due to the "special features" of the Gender Equality Act.
+The judgment, although not yet veröffentlicht, was öffentlich controversially discussed and shifted the öffentlichen focus onto a law, über which the media otherwise rarely report: the Equality Act (GlG), from which Roshani primarily derives her Ansprüche.
+For example, the NZZ to report that Roshani, based on the (not yet rechtskräftigen) judgment, has a claim to «mindestens 33 Monatslöhne», which particularly lies in the „Besonderheiten» of the Equality Act.

 Exception to the principle of freedom of termination